 Congress cannot violate the First Amendment.

-Other parts of the Constitution, like the Bill of Rights (the first ten amendments), limit the powers of Congress.
+Other parts of the Constitution, like the Bill of Rights, limit the powers of Congress.
 The First Amendment is one of those limitations.
 The First Amendment includes the right for individuals to exercise their religion freely (“Free Exercise” clause).

 The First Amendment’s Free Exercise clause does not ban Congress from establishing the Contraception Mandate.

-The Free Exercise clause does not keep the government from burdening the exercise of religion, as long as the government is not directly aiming to harm religious exercise.
-The government can make laws that have indirect effects on religion.
-The Supreme Court has ruled on this.
+The Free Exercise clause allows the government to place certain restrictions on religious exercise, as long as the government is not directly aiming to harm religious exercise.
+The government can make neutral laws (not intending to offend religion) that have indirect effects on religion.
 See Emp't Div., Dep't of Human Res. v.
-Smith in the Judicial column.
+Smith in the Judicial section.

-In response to this Supreme Court decision, Congress enacted a law protecting religious exercise from burdensome laws.
-See Religious Freedom Restoration Act in the Legislative section.
-Congress basically did what the Constitution might have done if the Supreme Court had decided the Smith case the other way.
-The difference is that a law can be overturned by a regular act of Congress (the Constitution cannot).
-Religious organizations/companies have used this Act to challenge the Contraception Mandate.
+In response to the Supreme Court decision interpreting the Free Exercise Clause (Emp’t Div. v.
+Smith), Congress enacted a law to more strongly protect religious exercise from burdensome laws.
+See Religious Freedom Restoration Act below (under “Congress”).
+Religious organizations/companies have used the RFRA to challenge the Contraception Mandate.
 And they have been successful.
 See Burwell v.
-Hobby Lobby in the Judicial Column.
+Hobby Lobby in the Judicial section.

 The Religious Freedom Restoration Act of 1993 limits the potential for the government to make laws that “burden” religious exercise.
 It says that, even if the government is making a neutral law (it does not pick on a particular religious group), if that law “significantly burdens” religious exercise, then the government must work toward its goal (the “compelling interest” the government is trying to achieve) so that it imposes the least burden possible on religious exercise.

-Federal agencies issue rules (“regulations”) that help federal legislation get implemented.
+Federal agencies issue rules (or regulations) that help federal legislation get implemented.
 Federal agencies can only do what legislation empowers them to do.